Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #14

-The previous note made the claim: "without subjectivity, there can be no ethics".
+The previous note made the claim: "without subjectivity, there cannot be ethics".
 Furthering the argument in favor of this claim, a very well-known concept called the "sphere of influence" is used.
 So without subjectivity, there is no need for ethics because ethics is what is